Search Filters

 Why, When and Who Fails Non-Operative Treatment of Anterior Cruciate Ligament Injury – An Exploratory Analysis of the COMPARE Trial

-Sabine van der Graaff, MD, NETHERLANDS Duncan E. Meuffels, MD, PhD, NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Eline van Es, MSc, NETHERLANDS Jan Verhaar, MD, PhD, Prof., NETHERLANDS Vincent Eggerding, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS
+Sabine van der Graaff, MD, NETHERLANDS Duncan E. Meuffels, MD, PhD, Prof., NETHERLANDS Sita Bierma-Zeinstra, MD, NETHERLANDS Eline van Es, MSc, NETHERLANDS Jan Verhaar, MD, PhD, Prof., NETHERLANDS Vincent Eggerding, MD, NETHERLANDS Max Reijman, PhD, NETHERLANDS

 Erasmus University Medical Center, Rotterdam, NETHERLANDS